52North/sensor-web-tutorial/docs/hands-on/09_02_sos_admin_interface.md

 ##### Bindings

 This configuration page allows the de-/activation of the supported bindings.
+In this case a binding is a certain protocol/paradigm which shall be used for transmitting the SOS requests and responses.

+The following default bindings should be active:
+* application/soap+xml
+* application/xml: the typical binding of the SOS standard without using SOAP
+* application/x-kvp: the binding of the SOS standard using the HTTP GET method (encoding requests in the URLs).

+The exi encoding as well as the json encoding are not standardised and are only recommended for specific use cases.

 > ####### Activity 9
 >